iotaledger/susee-streams-poc/README.md

 socket connection instead of a LoRaWAN connection.
 For further details please have a look into the
 [*LoraWan AppServer Mockup Tool* README](lora-app-srv-mock/README.md).

+## Compressed Streams Messages
+To reduce the payload size a *Sensor* and the *IOTA Bridge* can use compressed streams messages.
+Compressed messages do not contain Streams Channel IDs and other data that can be restored by the *IOTA Bridge*.

+IMPORTANT: To restore the omitted data of a compressed message the *IOTA Bridge* can process on the encrypted message.
+It would not be possible to process on the decrypted message anyway, because in the SUSEE project the encryption key never leaves the *Sensor* for security reasons.
+That said, it would not be possible do decrypt the message in the *IOTA Bridge*.

+The usage of compressed messages is only possible after one or more normal streams messages have been send using the *IOTA Bridge*.
+The *IOTA Bridge* then learns which Streams Channel ID is used by which *Sensor* where the *Sensor* is identified by its 64 bit LoraWAN DevEUI.
+Using LoraWAN, the DevEUI is available via the protocol automatically and does not need to be transferred as message payload.

+The mapping of LoraWAN DevEUI to Streams Channel ID is stored in a local SQLite3 database.
+The database file "lora-wan-nodes-iota-bridge.sqlite3" is stored in the directory where the *IOTA-Bridge* is started.

+In case the *IOTA Bridge* added a *Sensor* to its mapping database the response of the REST call that caused the new *Sensor* entry will have a 208 - ALREADY_REPORTED http status.
+All *Sensor* applications recognise this http status and will only use compressed messages further on.
+The Sensor applications store the state whether to use compressed messages or not in their local user-state serialization files.

 ## Example Workflows
 There are two ways to initialize a sensor.
 The easiest way is to use the `--init-sensor` option of